rust-lang/rust/src/doc/rustc-dev-guide/src/tests/rust-for-linux.md

 ## What to do in case of failure

-Currently, we use the following unofficial policy for handling failures caused by a change breaking the RfL integration:
+If a PR breaks the Rust for Linux CI job, then:

+- If the breakage was unintentional and seems spurious, then let [RfL][rfl-ping] know and retry.
+    - If the PR is urgent and retrying doesn't fix it, then disable the CI job temporarily (comment out the `image: x86_64-rust-for-linux` job in `src/ci/github-actions/jobs.yml`).
-- If the breakage was unintentional, then fix the PR.
+- If the breakage was unintentional, then change the PR to resolve the breakage.
-- If the breakage was intentional, then let [RFL][rfl-ping] know and discuss what will the kernel need to change.
+- If the breakage was intentional, then let [RfL][rfl-ping] know and discuss what will the kernel need to change.
-    - If the PR is urgent, then disable the test temporarily.
+    - If the PR is urgent, then disable the CI job temporarily (comment out the `image: x86_64-rust-for-linux` job in `src/ci/github-actions/jobs.yml`).
-    - If the PR can wait a few days, then wait for RFL maintainers to provide a new Linux kernel commit hash with the needed changes done, and apply it to the PR, which would confirm the changes work.
+    - If the PR can wait a few days, then wait for RfL maintainers to provide a new Linux kernel commit hash with the needed changes done, and apply it to the PR, which would confirm the changes work (update the  `LINUX_VERSION` environment variable in `src/ci/docker/scripts/rfl-build.sh`).

-If something goes wrong with the workflow, you can ping the [Rust for Linux][rfl-ping] ping group to ask for help.
+If you need to contact the RfL developers, you can ping the [Rust for Linux][rfl-ping] ping group to ask for help:

 ```text
 @rustbot ping rfl